engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

 ## First Day on the Job

+For more in depth detail see [Technical Docs - First Day on the Job](/mediaengagement-technical-docs/#first-day-on-the-job)

 1. **Logins**: Ensure you have logins for the WordPress site ([mediaengagement.org](https://mediaengagement.org)), WP Engine, and the appropriate permissions for the GitHub repository.
 Speak with the lead developer or your manager to get access.

 2. **Setup**: Follow the [Installation](#installation) steps to set up your local environment.
 It’s recommended to use an IDE like Atom or Visual Studio Code for easier version control and syntax checking.